cwcromwell/docs/GitTutorial.md

  **TIP**: Your username should be visible in the address, if you have chosen the HTTPS method, and if you are indeed cloning from your forked version of the repo.

  ### 5C.
 If you have a folder full of content, congratulations!
+Now, two more things:

 For more information: [Cloning with HTTPS URLs recommended](https://help.github.com/articles/which-remote-url-should-i-use/#cloning-with-https-urls-recommended)